ibm-cloud-docs/EventStreams/consuming_messages.md

 These code snippets are at a high level to illustrate the concepts involved.
 For complete examples, see the {{site.data.keyword.messagehub}} samples in [GitHub](https://github.com/ibm-messaging/event-streams-samples){: external}.

-To connect a consumer to {{site.data.keyword.messagehub}}, you will need to create service credentials.
+To connect a consumer to {{site.data.keyword.messagehub}}, you need to create service credentials.
 For information about how to get these credentials, see [Connecting to {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-connecting).

 In the consumer code, you first need to build the set of configuration properties.
 All connections to {{site.data.keyword.messagehub}} are secured by using TLS and user-password authentication, so you need at least these properties.
 Replace BOOTSTRAP_ENDPOINTS, USER, and PASSWORD with those from your own service credentials: